Logiqx/gps-wizard/docs/gpx/README.md

 ### Speed

- TODO - link to page
+ TODO - summarise and add link to page